Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-Stochastic partial differential equations (PDEs) such as \eqref{eq:nnls} are usually interpreted via their equivalent integral representations.
-Integrating a function with unbounded variation can be problematic, since, \eg, a Riemann approximation $\int_{z}^{z+\der z}g(z)\der B(z)\approx g(l)(B(z+\der z)-B(z))$, for some $l\in[z,z+\der z]$, where $B$ is the Wiener process, would depend on the choice of $l$.
+Mathematically, stochastic partial differential equations (PDEs) such as \eqref{eq:nnls} are usually interpreted via their equivalent integral representations.
+Integrating a stochastic process with unbounded variation, such as white noise, can be problematic.
+Consider, for instance, the Riemann integral $\int_{z}^{z+\der z}g(z)\der B(z)\approx g(l)(B(z+\der z)-B(z))$, where $B(z)$ is the Wiener process and $l\in[z,z+\der z]$.
+Since the integrand is not approximately constant in $[z,z+\der z]$, the value of the integral depends on $l$.
 The choice of $l$ leads to various interpretations for a stochastic PDE, notably It\={o} and Stratonovich representations, in which, respectively, $l=z$ and $l=z+\der z/2$.
-Since noise is bandlimited in its temporal component, the stochastic PDE \eqref{eq:nnls} is essentially a finite-dimensional system and there is no difficulty in the rigorous interpretation of \eqref{eq:nnls}.
+Fortunately, since in our application noise is bandlimited in its temporal component, the stochastic PDE \eqref{eq:nnls} is essentially a finite-dimensional system and there is no difficulty in the rigorous interpretation of \eqref{eq:nnls}.